 There are two main types of grill grates in the industry.
 They are stainless steel and cast iron grates.
 If you are wondering which one is the better choice between the stainless steel vs cast iron steel grates, you'll have the answer by reading this article.
 We will talk about both types of grill grates and discuss the benefits and drawbacks of each.

-Off the bat, I can tell you that in all my many years of grilling, I have found out that cast-iron grates give the meat better-grilled marks and can stay hot for a longer time.
+Off the bat, I can tell you that in all my many years of grilling and smoking meats, I have found out that cast-iron grates give the meat better-grilled marks and can stay hot for a longer time.
 On the other hand, stainless steel grill grates have never really disappointed me with their durability and lighter weight.

 But let's move on to the main reason you are here.